beveridges/mvc_calculator/docs_site/docs/user-guide.md

 The implementation of MVC signals is a two-stage process.

 #### Stage 1
-First, sEMG signals representing the MVC are recorded using Noraxon/Qualisys systems.
+First, sEMG signals representing the MVC are recorded using Noraxon<sup>&#174;</sup>/QualisysAB<sup>&#174;</sup> systems.
 These signals are then processed in MVC Calculator (see [Figure 1](#fig-mvc)).
 As noted earlier, the workflow can involve a combination of automatic and manual steps.
 Once the processing is complete, the final MVC values are saved in XML format.

 ![MVC recording process](img/how_it_fits_mvc_creation.png){#fig-mvc .mvc-figure}
-Figure 1: The Maximum Voluntary Contraction (MVC) recording process.
+Figure 1: The Maximum Voluntary Contraction (MVC) recording/calculation process.

 #### Stage 2
-The MVC XML files are imported into Max, where they are used on-the-fly to normalize the incoming live sEMG signals.
+The MVC XML files are [imported into Max](#importing-mvc-calculator-xml-files-into-max), where they are used on-the-fly to normalize the incoming live sEMG signals.
 Once normalized, these signals are then used to drive the biofeedback system—for example, to change the triggered sample.
 [Figure 2](#fig-max)

 ![MVC in Max](img/max_in_mvc.png){#fig-max .mvc-figure}
 Figure 2: MVC values being used in Max.